 19 May 2017

-We are asking General Election candidates to protect the integrity of our food, our farms and our crops when the UK leaves the European Union by commiting to:
+We are asking General Election candidates to protect the integrity of our food, our farms and our crops when the UK leaves the European Union by committing to:

 - Rigorous regulation that protects people, animals and the environment